This post may contain affiliate links.

 • On a non-stick baking sheet {or spray the baking sheet with non-stick spray} arrange the vegetables in a single layer on the baking sheet.

 • Using the remaining olive oil mixture brush each side of the tilapia filets.
+Nestle the tilapia in the vegetables on the baking sheet.

-• Baked for 14-16 minutes or until the tilapia begins to flake or until the tilapia reaches a temperature of 145 degrees F.
+• Bake for 15 minutes or until the tilapia begins to flake or until the tilapia reaches a temperature of 145 degrees F. Remove from the oven and garnish with fresh parsley and green onion.

 • Serve on a platter with lemon slices or on top of brown rice or quinoa.
 You can also sprinkle feta cheese over the tilapia and serve with Za’atar Pita Bread.

 • Slice your pita bread into triangles.
 Place them on a small baking sheet.
-Brush the Terranean Za'atar olive oil spread on each pita slice.
-When your tilapia is almost done cooking add the baking sheet of pita to the bottom rack of the oven and baked for 5 minutes or until just starting to crisp.
+Brush the Za'atar olive oil spread on each pita slice.
+When your tilapia is almost done cooking add the baking sheet of pita to the bottom rack of the oven and bake for 5 minutes or until just starting to crisp.

 Notes